opensrp/opensrp-web/docs/contributing.md

 ## Guidelines

-see below for guidelines on the code and commit standards
+see [here](codeQuality.md) for code quality guidelines

-### Code

-- consider objects as immutable outside their creation scope
-- use JsDOC style comments for functions, interfaces, enums and classes
-- use JSDOC style comment for variables and types declaration where necessary

-### Commiting

-your commits should be atomic as possible, see [here](https://www.freshconsulting.com/atomic-commits/) for an excellent write up on this

 ## We Develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+### We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).